AmrShakhshirUDE/ML-passWizard-Learning-Analytics-UDE-Project/README.md

 python scikit.py
 ```

-first command will install all required python packages to run this app
+first command will install all required python packages to run this app <br />
 second command will run the backend part of the app

-The backend part should be running
+The backend part should be running now.

 7. Go to `client\src\contexts\urlContext.js`